Robertshannon96/Divorce/README.md

 |  4 |      2 |      2 |      1 |      1 |      1 |      1 |      0 |      0 |      0 |       0 |       0 |       1 |       0 |       1 |       1 |       1 |       1 |       1 |       2 |       1 |       1 |       0 |       0 |       0 |       0 |       2 |       1 |       2 |       1 |       1 |       1 |       1 |       1 |       1 |       0 |       0 |       0 |       0 |       2 |       1 |       0 |       2 |       3 |       0 |       2 |       2 |       1 |       2 |       3 |       2 |       2 |       2 |       1 |       0 |       1 |

-To get a better understanding of my data I needed to first grasp how the questionaire was conducted.
-Participiants were provided a list of 54 statements amount marriage and asked to provide a 1-4 response of 4 = strongly agree, 3 = agree, 2 = disagree, and 1 = strongly disagree.
+To get a better understanding of my data I needed to first grasp how the questionnaire was conducted.
+Participants were provided a list of 54 statements about marriage and asked to provide a 1-4 response of 4 = strongly agree, 3 = agree, 2 = disagree, and 1 = strongly disagree.

-With this in mind I wanted to then look at a simple distribution of our output class, "Married or dviorced".
+With this in mind I wanted to then look at a simple distribution of our output class, "Married or divorced".

 ![simple_plot](images/count_plot.png)
-Luckily our data is evenely disributed so we won't need to worry about any class imablances here.
+Luckily our data is evenly distributed so we won't need to worry about any class imbalances here.

 # For New Couples

-To address the new couples audience one of the most important things to look at from this project is based off this questionaire "What really are the most important questions for a successul mariage?".
+To address the new couples audience one of the most important things to look at from this project is based on this questionnaire "What really are the most important questions for a successful marriage?".

 In order to answer this question a Principal Component Analysis was conducted on the existing data to determine which question from the survey will be most important on future surveys completed by new couples.
 Now, for the time being you can forget about the process behind how this was calculated as we will discuss that once we address the Data science audience.

-Based off my calculations from this survey I can tell you that the top 5 most important features in a marriage asked in this survey are the following:
+Based on my findings from this survey I can tell you that the top 5 most important features in a marriage asked in this survey are the following.

 | 1 | I enjoy traveling with my significant other.                               |
 |---|----------------------------------------------------------------------------|